License GuideSOC 11-9021

 How to Get a General Contractor License.

 You'll follow a consistent path across most states.
 First, complete accredited education in your field.
-Next, pass a national or state exam to prove your knowledge.
-Most states require supervised experience under a licensed professional, then conduct a background check before approval.
-Once licensed, you'll need to complete continuing education hours before each renewal.
-The exact requirements differ by state, some demand more experience hours, specific degree levels, or additional coursework, so check your state's rules early.
+Next, pass a national or state exam.
+Then gain supervised experience under a licensed professional.
+You'll also undergo a background check.
+Once licensed, you'll complete continuing education before each renewal.
+The exact requirements shift by state: education hours, degree levels, and experience minimums all differ.
+Check your state's specific rules before you start.

 1